 The horizontal panel saw is similar to a table saw.
 It has a single spinning blade that you feed the material into.
 The workpiece remains fixed to the table as the rotating blade keeps moving.
 If you are familiar with a table saw, you will find the horizontal panel saw easy to use.
 It is a large-sized unit that takes care of large wood pieces.

 A vertical panel saw is ideal for professionals since it is tricky to use.
-It does not take more space compared to the horizontal panel saw.
+It does not take up more space compared to the horizontal panel saw.
 The vertical panel saw makes crosscuts and strip cuts.
 Strip cuts are also known as horizontal cuts, and crosscuts are vertical cuts.
 The different cuts are run by repositioning the saw blade.

 The vertical panel saw does not make angled cuts.
 The difference between a panel and a table saw is that a table saw is not as big as a panel saw.
 That is why it does not handle large pieces of wood.
 A panel saw has a large surface area.
 You easily fit the whole sheet of plywood regardless of its size.